A good way to start your research is by doing a bit of background reading, especially if the topic is new to you.

 Doing this initial legwork will help you develop your research question, identify key terminology to improve your searches, and introduce you to related topics or issues.
 If your topic is controversial, this first step will also introduce you to opposing viewpoints and perspectives.

-The short video below will show you how to locate these resources through the library's Summon search interface.
+The short video below will show you how to locate these types of resources through the library's Summon search interface.

 Books can provide an overview of your topic as well as more detailed information.
 A book may be an edited volume with focussed chapters by various authors or it may be a comprehensive and general introduction to a subject.
 Use the index and table of contents to navigate to the section of the book that will be most useful.
 Most ebooks have a search tool that you can use to search across the entire content for your keyword or term.